kulikjak/photosifter/README.md

 Start by running `photosifter.py local <folder>` to sift through the images in a given folder, or run `photosifter.py guide` to see all modes of operation and app key bindings.

-### Setting up the remote mode
+### Remote mode

-To run in the remote mode, you need to create a new Google Project and enable Google Photos API.
-To do so, go [here](https://developers.google.com/photos/library/guides/get-started#enable-the-api), click the big `ENABLE THE GOOGLE PHOTOS LIBRARY API` button and follow the instructions.

-* Create a new project (the name is not important)
-* Set product name (again, not relevant)
-* Where are you calling from? - `Other`

-After that, download client configuration, rename it to `client_secret.json` and place it into the application root folder.

-The first time you use the app in a remote mode, you will be asked to give your newly created project a proper authorization to work with your images.
-Note that Google Photos API is very limited, and cannot be used directly for deleting images or adding them to albums.
-To get around this limitation, see the `frontend_deleter` below.
+The first time you use the app in a remote mode, you will be asked to give photosifter a proper authorization to work with your Google photos.
+The application will remember you, and you won't have to login again next time you use it.
+If you don't want to be remembered, pass `--forget-user` option to the application (this is important mainly on public machines).

+Note that Google Photos API is still young and very limited, and cannot be used directly for deleting images (or even adding them to albums).
+To get around this limitation, see the `frontend_deleter` section below.
+Also, due to this limitation, you won't have to be afraid that something wrong will happen with your images when using this application.

+NOTE: If you want to [create](https://developers.google.com/photos/library/guides/get-started#enable-the-api) your own Google Project and use it instead of the supplied one, simply replace the `client_secret.json` file in the `auth` directory with yours.
+However, be assured that using the supplied project is not less secure than using your own.

 ### Frontend_deleter